tang-hi/smarTab/README.md

 1. Clone the repository or download the project files.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the `chrome-extension-app` directory.
+4. Click on "Load unpacked" and select the `smarTab` directory.
 5. The extension should now be loaded and ready to use.

 ## Usage